Aider vs Amazon Q Developer

 - How do Aider and Amazon Q Developer compare on pricing?

-- Aider lists open source, whereas Amazon Q Developer offers free tier available; pro starts at $19/user/month.
+- Aider lists open source, whereas Amazon Q Developer offers free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls).
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Aider vs Amazon Q Developer?